veysiadn/IgHEtherCATImplementation/README.md

 [IgH EtherCAT Library Documentation](https://etherlab.org/download/ethercat/ethercat-1.5.2.pdf)

-Chapter 9.2 table 9.1 : configuration options in my case my laptop has

-r8169 driver, I have to enable it.You can check the document for detailed instruction.
+Chapter 9.2 table 9.1 : You can check the document for detailed instruction on configuration.

-    sudo ./configure --enable-8139too=no --enable-r8169 --prefix=/opt/etherlab
+    sudo ./configure --enable-8139too=no --prefix=/opt/etherlab
     sudo -s
     make
     make modules
     make install
     make modules_install

 -> after succesfull (error free) installation the we'll check HWAddr (Hardware Address, also known as the MAC Address) of the adapter we'd like to use

 (example: eth0) and record it.
 We'll need to type it in later.
 You can learn you NIC's MAC address by :